Timeline - Libya's civil war nears end

 February 24 - Anti-government militias take control of central coastal city of Misrata after evicting forces loyal to Gaddafi.

-February 26 - The U.N.
-Security Council imposes sanctions on Gaddafi and his family, and refers the crackdown on rebels to the International Criminal Court.

-February 28 - EU governments approve sanctions against Gaddafi and his closest advisers.
+February 28 - EU governments approve a package of sanctions against Gaddafi and his closest advisers.

-March 5 - The rebel National Transitional Council (NTC) in Benghazi declares itself Libya's sole representative.

-March 17 - The U.N.
-Security Council votes to authorise a no-fly zone over Libya and military action -- to protect civilians against Gaddafi's army.

 March 19 - The first air strikes halt the advance of Gaddafi's forces on Benghazi and target Libya's air defences.